AppleBoiy/kaggle-on-colab/README.md

 # Using Kaggle Datasets in Google Colab

-If you're a data scientist looking to leverage Kaggle datasets within Google Colab, you're in the right place.
-Google Colab, a cloud-based Jupyter notebook service, is a powerful tool for data analysis and machine learning.
-In this tutorial, we'll guide you through the step-by-step process of accessing and utilizing Kaggle datasets in Google Colab.

 ## Prerequisites

 Before we get started, ensure you have the following prerequisites in place: